 Brotherly Love

-Our sacred calling to pray for one another is a demonstration of brotherly love.
-Often, prayer draws us away from our personal enjoyment of life to stand in the gap for our brothers and sisters in Christ.
-But it is the sovereign will of our heavenly Father that we exhort one another in prayer.
+Our calling to pray for one another is one of the clearest expressions of brotherly love.
+Often, prayer draws us away from our own concerns so that we can stand in the gap for our brothers and sisters in Christ.

-The apostle Paul did not think it beneath him to ask the church in Thessalonica to pray for each other.
-Therefore, we should remember and remind all members of the body of Christ to pray for one another and express brotherly love.
+The apostle Paul did not consider it beneath him to ask the church in Thessalonica to pray for him and his fellow laborers.
+That humble request reminds us that every member of the body of Christ needs prayer.
+When believers intercede for one another, they strengthen the church, support spiritual leaders, and demonstrate the love of Christ in practical ways.

 Admonish Each Other